Thievy Bifouma: Turkey

 On 28 July 2016, Bifouma signed for fellow French Ligue 1 club SC Bastia.
 He was on the move again in the following transfer window, joining Süper Lig's Osmanlıspor on a three-and-a-half-year deal.
 He scored just one goal in 22 total games for the team from Ankara, in their 5–1 win at Adanaspor in the Süper Lig on 19 February 2017.

 Remaining in the same league, Bifouma signed a one-year contract with Sivasspor on 9 September 2017.
 Only eight days later, he netted twice in a 4–2 victory on his return to the Osmanlı Stadium.

 Bifouma went back to the Turkish capital in June 2018, agreeing to a three-year deal at MKE Ankaragücü.
 He scored once during his brief tenure, a late consolation in a 2–1 home defeat to Kasımpaşa S.K. on 2 September, and moved on again on 22 January 2019 when he signed with third-placed Yeni Malatyaspor for an undisclosed fee.
 On 15 December that year, he scored in a 2–0 win at Beşiktaş J.K. which broke the Istanbul club's six-match winning streak.

 On 17 July 2020, Bifouma moved to the Chinese Super League's Shenzhen F.C. on an undisclosed contract for a fee of around €3 million.
 The following 19 April, he was released by mutual accord and signed for Heilongjiang Ice City F.C. in the country's second tier.

 Ten months after leaving China with no goals and one assist to his name from nine appearances, Bifouma returned to Turkey in February 2022, signing for a Bursaspor side fighting to remain in the TFF First League.
 He was one of 17 players to leave following their relegation.

+Greece

+On 16 September 2022, Bifouma joined OFI Crete F.C. on a two-year contract.
+The following season, he moved to fellow Super League Greece side A.E.
+Kifisia FC.

+Iran

+In August 2024, Bifouma signed for Esteghlal Khuzestan F.C. in the Persian Gulf Pro League; he agreed to the deal with the express intention of facing Cristiano Ronaldo of Al Nassr FC in the AFC Champions League Elite, thinking he was joining Esteghlal F.C. instead.

+Bifouma remained in the country and division for the 2025–26 campaign, joining Persepolis F.C. on a two-year contract.